 Niigata prefecture

-Niigata is located on the coast of the Sea of Japan, with about 20 resorts that are all are accessible by public transportation.
+Niigata is located on the coast of the Sea of Japan, with about 20 resorts that are all accessible by public transportation.

 Myoko Kogen is suitable for skiers who are looking for a calmer time, without sacrificing the quality of the slopes.
 As one of the oldest ski areas, founded in the 1930s, the village differs from other areas in that it feels more like a traditional Japanese town.
 It is less crowded than other resorts, without a major nightlife or glitzy party scene.

 Yuzawa is known as yukiguni, or “snow country” with its season lasting until May.
 This is one of the easiest ski areas to access from Tokyo, located 200 kilometers away, visitors can get to Yuzawa in around 80 minutes by bullet train.
 With many of the resorts close to one another, visitors can easily get to them on ski lifts.
-Beginners should head to the slopes towards the center of town, and more advanced skiers are recommended to go to more challenging runs around Mount Naeba.
+Beginners should head to the slopes toward the center of town, and more advanced skiers are recommended to go on more challenging runs around Mount Naeba.

-After a long day of skiing, skiers can enjoy après-ski through bathing in onsen, enjoying the ski village’s restaurants, bars, and karaoke venues at almost all of these resorts.
-As one of the best places for winter sports and recreation in the world, you can’t really go wrong when skiing in Japan.
+After a long day of skiing, skiers can enjoy après-ski through bathing in onsen, and enjoying the ski village’s restaurants, bars, and karaoke venues at almost all of these resorts.
+As one of the best places for winter sports and recreation in the world, you can’t go wrong when skiing in Japan.

 Keep up with the Go!
 Go!
 Nihon blog to learn more about life and activities to do in Japan.